fweiss/yocto-rpi-vm/README.md

 You should see a block device named ``sdf``.

 > On Windows, there's some setup required to see the SD Card in the VM.
-See the section "SD Card from VM on Windows" below.
+See the section "Access SD Card via VirtualBox on Windows" below.

-### Format it (only needed on fresh or currupted card):
+### Partition the SD Card (only needed on fresh or currupted card)
+This will create two partitions on the SD Card:

+- a smallish 'boot' partition for the bootloader
+- a large 'root' partition for the main file system

-``/vagrant/scripts/partition.py``
+Run ``/vagrant/scripts/partition.py``

 Create a mount point ``sudo mkdir /media/card``.

 TODO: make the media/card part of VM

 ### Write the image to the SD Card
+This step prepares an SD Card that the RPI can boot.

+> Look at the source code for an overview of what it does.

 First change the current directory to the images directory

 ``cd /build/tmp/deploy/images``

 Run ``/vagrant/scripts/write-sd-image.py``

-When the process is successful, you should see a message like "finished write of image raspberrypi0".
+When the process is successful, you should see a message like "Finished write of image raspberrypi0".

+## Debugging the image
+TBD

+- LED flashes seven times, indicating missing kernel.img

 ## Barebones
 https://git.yoctoproject.org/cgit/cgit.cgi/meta-raspberrypi/about/